jake-stewart/cpp-json/README.md

 # cpp-json
-reflection in c++ for compile-time reflection and json de/serialization implemented as a single header library. requires **c++20**.
+reflection in c++ for compile-time json de/serialization implemented as a single header library. requires **c++20**.

 ```cpp